Arlington Theatre

 a historic movie theatre in Santa Barbara, California, United States.
-Combining the Mission Revival and Spanish Colonial Revival styles of architecture, it the largest movie theater and principal performing arts venue in the city.
+Combining the Mission Revival and Spanish Colonial Revival styles of architecture, it the largest movie theater and principal performing arts venue in the city, seating 2,010.
 In addition to regular screenings and artists, it is home to many events associated with the annual Santa Barbara International Film Festival.

 History

 The Arlington was built at 1317 State Street, on the former site of the Arlington Hotel that was destroyed following the 1925 Santa Barbara earthquake.
 The current structure was erected in 1930 as a showcase movie house for Fox West Coast Theaters.
 It was restored and expanded in the mid-1970s by Metropolitan Theatres, reopening in 1976.

 In March 2024, its operator, Metropolitan Theatres, declared Chapter 11 bankruptcy.
 The company stated that the theater will not be affected and will continue to operate normally during the bankruptcy procedure.